lukegjpotter/cycling-ireland-events-rest-service/README.md

       This information will be just showing which race has which categories, e.g. Waller Cup has A+, A1, ..., Womens.

-## Version 2.0 Features - In Development
+## Version 2.0 Features - Released

 * [x] Return detailed information about the Road Races from a local database.
       This information will be broken down by race category, e.g. Waller Cup;